 Free Colorectal Screening Kits

 Beginning March 1 to launch Colorectal Cancer Awareness Month, Northwestern Lake Forest Hospital and Northwestern Grayslake are providing free colorectal screening kits for community members.

 Among cancers that affect women and men, colorectal cancer is the second leading cause of cancer death in the U.S., according to the Centers for Disease Control.
 In the United States in 2010, 132,000 people were diagnosed with colorectal cancer and more than 50,000 died from it.
 More than 90 percent of colorectal cancer cases occur in people 50 years or older.

-For those 50 years or older, taking a screening test for colorectal cancer could save their lives.
-Colorectal screening tests can find precancerous polyps so they can be removed before they turn into cancer.
+For those 50 years or older, taking a screening test for colorectal cancer could save their lives because the test screens for markers that indicate precancerous polyps that can be removed they turn into cancer.
 Screening can also detect the cancer early when treatment often leads to a cure.

 For more information about colorectal cancer or for questions about the screening kits, please call Northwestern Lake Forest Hospital at 847.535.6186 or Northwestern Grayslake at 847.535.7400.

 March 1 to December 31, 2014